dajat/ws-updates/README.md

 </p>

 <h1>Windows Server Updates</h1>
 In this tutorial, we observe how to install Windows Server Updates in Server Manager.
-This tutorial is an excellent way on exploring Active Directory and understanding how and why Windows Updates are important to users to have scheduled updates to protect their information. <br />
+This tutorial is an excellent way to explore Active Directory and understand how and why Windows Updates are important to users to have scheduled updates to protect their information. <br />

 <h2>Environments and Technologies Used</h2>